-Christine Heenan is the founder and president of Clarendon Group, a consulting firm focused on social impact strategy, communications, advocacy campaigns, and leadership voice.
+Christine Heenan is the founder of Clarendon Group, a consulting firm focused on social impact strategy, communications, advocacy campaigns, and leadership voice.
 Clarendon advises Harvard University, the Bill and Melinda Gates Foundation, the Ballmer Group, the Rockefeller Foundation, the Broad Institute, and other leading global organizations and philanthropists.
 She and her firm are called upon for their expertise in strategy, creative storytelling, proactive and reactive communications campaigns, crisis management and policy built over decades of work with chief executives and their leadership teams at foundations, universities, companies, and in government.

 Heenan served as Senior Vice President for Global Policy & Advocacy at The Rockefeller Foundation, where she led the Foundation’s policy, program influence, partnerships, and communications teams, as well as its regional teams in Asia and Africa and its Bellagio and Fellows unit.
 While at Rockefeller, she led the creation of #Solvable, a global platform for highlighting the UN Sustainable Development Goals featuring more than 45 mini-films, an acclaimed podcast, and an award-winning documentary film.